-Cancer survival rates are usually discussed in terms of 5-year relative survival, which refers to the proportion of patients still alive five years after diagnosis.
+Cancer survival rates are usually discussed in terms of 5-year relative survival, which means the proportion of patients alive five years after diagnosis.
 Keep in mind that statistics like these are based on large groups of people and cannot predict what might happen with an individual patient.

 In addition, the most current national data is from patients diagnosed between 2014 and 2018, which doesn’t reflect the impact of recent improvements in early detection and the latest treatment advances.

 In the United States, overall survival (including all stages of disease) among people diagnosed with lung and bronchus cancer is 21.7%.
 The National Cancer Institute records survival rates using three very broad categories:

 - Localized disease.
 In patients with early-stage, localized cancers in whom the cancer is confined to the primary site, 5-year survival is 59.8%.

 - Regional disease.
 Among those whose cancer has spread to regional lymph nodes, the survival is 32.9%.

 - Distant disease.
 Patients with lung cancer that has metastasized to other body areas at the time of diagnosis, have a survival rate of 6.3%.

 Learn more lung cancer statistics from the National Cancer Institute.